 Though your breast implants will last a long time, they are not designed to last a lifetime.
-According to the Institute of Medicine (IOM), the average life expectancy of a breast implant is 16 years.
-Following the post-operative instructions of a board-certified breast surgeon like Dr. Scott E. Newman can help you prolong the life expectancy of your breast implants as well.
+According to The American Society of Plastic Surgeons, the average life expectancy of silicone breast implants is between 10 and 20 years.
+Saline implants may have a slightly shorter lifespan.
+Following the post-operative instructions of a board-certified plastic surgeon can help you prolong the life expectancy of your breast implants.

 How do I choose the right size breast implant?

 Today, you may choose virtually any cup size you desire.
-However, it is best to temper such freedom of choice with the advice of Dr. Newman.
-It’s important to think about your lifestyle, your proportions, and what type of breast implant you would like to use – a particular volume saline implant looks different than the same size silicone implant.
-You can discuss all of this and your ultimate goals during your initial consultation with Dr. Newman.
+However, it is best to temper such freedom of choice with your surgeon’s advice.
+It’s important to think about your lifestyle, your proportions, and what type of breast implant you would like to use—a particular volume saline implant looks different than the same size silicone implant.
+You can discuss all of this and your ultimate goals during your initial consultation.

 What are the potential risks and complications associated with breast implants?

 Potential risks and complications of breast implants may include infection, capsular contracture (scar tissue formation around the implant), implant rupture or leakage, changes in nipple or breast sensation, and the need for revision surgery over time.

 What is capsular contracture, and how common is it?